labhayl/CalendarIntegration/README.md

 # CalendarIntegration

 ## Description
-ConvinTest is a Django-based web application that integrates with Google Calendar to perform certain tasks.
+CalendarIntegration is a Django-based web application that integrates with Google Calendar to perform certain tasks.

 ## Setup Instructions